Haivision/srt/docs/BuildOptions.md

 `--enable-c++11` (default: ON)
 -------------------------------

-Enable compiling in C++11 mode for those parts that require it.
+Enable compiling in C++11 mode for those parts that may require it.

-NOTE: Currently this embraces all user applications (such as `srt-live-transmit`), testing applications and unit tests, but this may be changed in future.
-Anyway, the SRT library itself is still guaranteed to be compiled and not functionally impaired, even if C++11 is turned off, although this need not be supported on all platforms.
+Parts that don't require it will be compiled still in C++03 mode, although which parts are affected, may change in future.

+If this option is turned off, it affects building this project twofold:

+* an alternative C++03 implementation can be used, if available
+* otherwise the component that requires it will be disabled

+Parts that currently require C++11 and have no alternative implementation
+are:

+* unit tests
+* user and testing applications (such as `srt-live-transmit`)
+* some of the example applications

+The SRT library alone should be able to be compiled without C++11 support, however this alternative C++03 implementation may be unsupported on some platforms.

 `--enable-debug=<0,1,2>`